 Founded by Tampa Bay Network to End Hunger

-Your children can receive nutritious lunchtime meals, delivered to your home, if attending school through virtual or online learning.
+Your children can receive nutritious lunchtime meals, delivered to your home, when school is out of session.

 MOW4Kids is an alternative option for: 1) kids that are not able to access any of the school meal distribution sites throughout the county; and/or 2) kids that have difficulty accessing open food pantries.